"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 Morgana glanced at Scorpius.
 "A little piskie told me."

-Albus shot his boyfriend a dark look.
-Scorpius lowered his eyes demurely to his plate and began shoveling eggs into his mouth.
+Albus shot his boyfriend a sour look.
+Scorpius lowered his eyes demurely and began shoveling eggs into his mouth.

 "Do you have any plans?"
 Morgana asked.